justmoon/dassie/packages/lib-reactive/README.md

 one of its dependent computed values) is actually read.
 There are some exceptions when computed values will become eagerly calculated:

-- When they are accessed from an actor using `sig.get`
+- When they are accessed from an actor using `sig.readAndTrack`
 - When they are subscribed to as a topic using `on` or `once`

 ### Batching

 When multiple signals update at the same time, any dependent values will only be recomputed once.

-There is a special `sig.get` helper which will retrieve the current state of a signal but also listen for changes and automatically re-run the actor with the new value.
+There is a special `sig.readAndTrack` helper which will retrieve the current state of a signal but also listen for changes and automatically re-run the actor with the new value.
 This allows us to build some very concise reactive applications.

 ```ts
 import {